10 Effective Ways to Control Food Cravings

 2. Learn how to deal with stress.

-For most of us, food cravings kicks in when we feel stressed or anxious.
+For most of us, food cravings kick in when we feel stressed or anxious.
 When left unchecked, high stress may lead you to overeat in an attempt to satisfy your emotional needs.

 3. Stay away from trigger food.